No Shame in That

 1. Yes, God can be trusted 100% of the time to take people like Abraham and Jesus from shame to honor as they show him respect by trusting him and doing things his way.

 2. Yes, God’s whole plan revolves around the heroic courage and grit of Jesus to face the shame of execution on a cross.
-He calls us to trust him as sacrificially as he trusted God, his Father.
+Jesus calls us to trust him as totally as he trusted God, his Father.

 3. Yes, Jesus has put his Spirit into me to overpower my fears and give me the strength it takes to trust God no matter who tries to shame me.

-4. Yes, I am going on a dangerous mission—showing mercy to everybody for everything like Jesus has shown mercy to me, and trusting God to honor me even if others despise me.
+4. Yes, I am going on a dangerous mission—showing mercy to everybody for everything, just like Jesus has shown mercy to me, and trusting God to honor me even if others despise me.

 5. Yes, I will trust Jesus and his Spirit to give me whatever it takes to endure shameful and unfair attacks as unflinchingly as Jesus did.